ddprrt/ddprrt.github.io/_posts/2019-02-13-typescript-modules-for-webpack.md

 Especially the last one lets you use CSS class names like object properties, how nice!

-If you are like me and use TypeScript for all you code, you will also quickly realise that TypeScript is not so happy with non-TypeScript or non-JavaScript files being imported.
+If you are like me and use TypeScript for all you code, you will  quickly realise that TypeScript is not so happy with non-TypeScript or non-JavaScript imports.

 ## TypeScript's modules